Ranking NFTs 🧮

 Want to unlock $1,000+ in Citizen deals and perks across crypto?

 This is a subjective system.
 Everyone can use the following criteria to come up with different results.
 But with that said, I do think these criteria make up a great foundation for how any NFT project should be analyzed in a holistic sense.
 They are:

 👤 Creator reputation — Is the creator or creators seen as a beacon of excellence and inspiration?
-Or do they have a complicated past with some big question markets?
+Or do they have a complicated past with some big question marks?
 Is it somewhere in between these two poles?
 Gauging the quality of the makers and their vision is key.

 🎨 Aesthetic value — Beauty is one of the most subjective things.
 And even “ugly” work can have charming or redeeming aesthetic value.
 And again, there’s a wide spectrum between these poles.
 Digging into the how and why the visuals of a project are meaningful is really important.